Materials

 We love Richlite.
 Made from resin-stabilised layers of paper, it comes in various colour ways.
 Besides making beautiful handles, we also use it for many of our accessories, including our magnetic lock-in sheaths and chopping boards.
 Choose a contrasting liner for a pop of colour against the black.

-Red Richlite comes alive when used for our handles.
-Routing and shaping the material reveals layers to create a stunning finish.
+Bright and funky, just like us.
 Highly durable and equally at home in a domestic or commercial environment.

 White Durat